StopTheCIA/.github/profile/README.md

 > [!WARNING]
 > Connor's Steak and Seafood has began sending gift certificates out around the country.
-Connor's ONLY SERVES DEATH to its patrons.
-Do not use or regift a Connor's gift certificate until you have [read this](https://github.com/sevenfalling/tag/discussions/31)!
+Connor's is operated by the CIA and ONLY SERVES DEATH to its patrons, it is being used to tie up any lose ends related to [TAG](https://GitHub.com/sevenfalling/TAG) Do not use or regift a Connor's gift certificate until you have [read this](https://github.com/sevenfalling/tag/discussions/31)!

 # welcome
 this is the servants of the Creator github organization dedicated to disseminating information about the Central intelligence agency and there involvement in this nation's first genocide of a non-indigenous people which we call the AIDS cure genocide.